affinitydb/doc/terminology.md

 define the structure of a PIN.
 A mvStore property is somewhat analogous to the column name of a relational table, or to a predicate in [RDF](#rdf).
-Property names can be composed of multiple sections, separated by a slash (/) character, and are sometimes referred to as URIs.
-This enables a practically infinite, semantically coherent [namespace](#namespace).
+Property names can be composed of multiple sections, separated by a slash (/) character, following the same convention as URIs.
+This enables a practically infinite, semantically coherent [namespace](#namespace) usable across multiple applications (which may not necessarily be fully aware of each other).
 The basic data model of mvStore does not attach any type information to properties: instances of a property ([values](#value)) can be of any type.
 Properties are a key component of [class](#class) definitions, because they establish a semantic relationship